sarahpenir/sarahpenir.github.io/_posts/2017-11-19-calculating-mapping-stats-from-a-bam-file-using-samtools-and-awk.md

 	chr1    249231319   2
 	chr1    249231320   1
 	```

-...The three columns describe the reference sequence name, the 1-based leftmost mapping position, and the depth at the specified position, respectively.
+The three columns describe the reference sequence name, the 1-based leftmost mapping position, and the depth at the specified position, respectively.

 2. ```awk '{c++;s+=$3}END{print s/c}'```: The pipe passes the output from ```samtools -depth``` to ```awk```, which calculates two variables: ```c``` (the total number of positions), and ```s``` (the cumulative depth across all positions).
 The mean read depth is ```s/c```.